zouharvi/ptakopet/v2/web/docs/TECH.md

 This file contains mostly minor textual helper functions, such as tokenizer, sorting permutation calculator and word index calculator).

 ### translator.js
 This file was to some extend migrated from Ptakopět v1.
 It contains configs for translator backends (Khresmoi and Lindat MT Transformer supported at the moment) and system for relaying requests.
+We use redirect through [cors.io](https://cors.io) because of `Access Control Allow Origin` header not present in Khresmoi.

 ### indicator.js
 This file only manages the indicators for translation and estimator requests.
 The former one may take up to several seconds to finish, so this part is vital for comfortable user experience.